-We recently added Force of Nature to our cleaning regimen, because we not only LOVE that it cuts down on our packaging waste, but it is also effective on soft surfaces (like pillows, rugs, and cushions).
+A year ago we added Force of Nature to our cleaning regimen, because we not only LOVE that it cuts down on our packaging waste, but it is also effective on soft surfaces (like pillows, rugs, and cushions).
 Most importantly, since Force of Nature has zero toxic ingredients, fumes and/or irritating fragrances, we can clean the space even more frequently and do not need to wait until children leave an area before we disinfect it.
 The main active ingredient in Force of Nature is Hypochlorous Acid, which is a disinfectant that is as effective as bleach, but at the same time it gentle enough to be used in wound care, eye care, and veterinary care products.
 It has the highest rating by the Mayo Clinic for product safety for skin exposure and specifically noted as eyelid and baby safe (you can read more here).

 The Seventh Generation spray does have more of a sent (due to the active ingredient, Thymol) that some people can be more sensitive to, so we typically try not to spray where children are playing.

 We also try to reserve the Clorox Healthcare Hydrogen Peroxide spray for heavy duty jobs (potty accidents, vomit, body fluids) and/or after hours deep cleaning of both hard and soft surfaces.

 If you have any questions or concerns about the products we use, please see the links above for more information.

 Hourly and/or after each class, private group, or event